10 Ideas for Making Friends in Retirement

 - Retirement often triggers loneliness.
 When we retire, we lose the social relationships we had at work, which often leaves a void to be filled.

 - Fortunately, there are many ways to make friends after retirement.
-From joining a community group to spending time in public spaces, retirement offers many opportunities to make new friends.
+From joining a community group to spending time in public spaces, retirement offers many opportunities to create new friendship groups.

-Many older Americans experience loneliness, either from friends moving or passing away or from a lack of workplace interaction once they retire.
-In fact, the CDC reports one-fourth of adults over 65 suffer from social isolation.
+Many older Americans experience loneliness, either from friends moving or passing away, or from a lack of workplace interaction once they retire.
+In fact, the CDC reports that one-fourth of adults over 65 suffer from social isolation.

 However, loneliness is not a default state in retirement.
 There are many ways to make new friends as you transition to a work-free lifestyle.
 Continue reading for seven of the best ways to make friends in retirement.